ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report
+CODA: COORDINATING THE CEREBRUM AND CEREBELLUM FOR A DUAL-BRAIN COMPUTER USE AGENT WITH DECOUPLED REINFORCEMENT LEARNING.

 UItron: Foundational GUI Agent with Advanced Perception and Planning